AlinaBrode/am_lang/docs/plans.md

 * customization of the piglet for each page: make a bubble for piglet in which it says something important for the page
 * welcome page: references styling (default higlight and hover)
 * add new page - learn by bilingual photos
+* when there is popup, button "hide/show navigation panel" looks weird
+* implement approach where a user writes a note to a driver via our form

 # Education
 * html, css